 \section{Abstract}

-Recent advancements in generative modeling have made it possible to generate high-quality content from context information, but a key question remains: how to teach models to know when to generate content?
-To answer this question, this study proposes a novel event generative model that draws its statistical intuition from marked temporal point processes, and offers a clean, flexible, and computationally efficient solution for a wide range of applications involving multi-dimensional marks.
-We aim to capture the distribution of the point process without explicitly specifying the conditional intensity or probability density.
+Point processes offer a versatile framework for sequential event modeling.
+However, the computational challenges and constrained representational power of the existing point process models have impeded their potential for wider applications.
+This limitation becomes especially pronounced when dealing with event data that is associated with multi-dimensional or high-dimensional marks such as texts or images.
+To address this challenge, this study proposes a novel event-generation framework for modeling point processes with high-dimensional marks.
+We aim to capture the distribution of events without explicitly specifying the conditional intensity or probability density function.
 Instead, we use a conditional generator that takes the history of events as input and generates the high-quality subsequent event that is likely to occur given the prior observations.
-The proposed framework offers a host of benefits, including exceptional efficiency in learning the model and generating samples, as well as considerable representational power to capture intricate dynamics in multi- or even high-dimensional event space.
+The proposed framework offers a host of benefits, including considerable representational power to capture intricate dynamics in multi- or even high-dimensional event space, as well as exceptional efficiency in learning the model and generating samples.
 Our numerical results demonstrate superior performance compared to other state-of-the-art baselines.